confluentinc/tutorials/joining-stream-stream/kstreams/README.md

                         Consumed.with(Serdes.Long(), ratingSerde))
                 .map((key, rating) -> new KeyValue<>(rating.id(), rating));
 ```
-We need to have the same id as the movie stream, so we'll use a `KStream.map` operator to set the rating id as the key.
-The `Rating` class id uses the same id as the movie.
+We need to have the same ID as the movie stream, so we'll use a `KStream.map` operator to set the rating ID as the key.
+The `Rating` class ID uses the same ID as the movie.

 Now you use a [ValueJoiner](https://kafka.apache.org/36/javadoc/org/apache/kafka/streams/kstream/ValueJoiner.html) specifying how to construct the joined value of both streams: